 ***

 Seven years later, nothing had changed.
-This year, Grandma had Santa give her fourteen grandchildren and great-grandchildren Ingenious Space Blasters.
+This year, Grandma had Santa give her fourteen grandchildren and great-grandchildren ingenious space blasters.
 Each gun emitted loud, annoying sounds and multicolored lights that flashed in sync with the clattering of the Space Blaster.
 Before long, the house erupted into joyful chaos.
 The children dashed up and down the grand staircase, past Grandma, and through the kitchen, dining room, and living room in an endless loop of laughter and flashing lights.

 Glancing at Grandma Soledad Martinez, seated in her gold-and-royal-blue chair, clapping her frail fingers as she watched her family play and laugh, I saw when she turned to me, placed her shaking hands on her heart, smiled proudly, and said, “These are all my childrens.
 I love them.”